MiStr1/Tracking_service/README.md

 ```

 Where x is the number of tracking_service container instances and y is the number of replicas in the cluster.
 If scale
-parameters are not define they will default to 1.
+parameters are not defined they will default to 1.

 Tracking services can be reached through nginx load balancer listening at localhost at port 8080.

-Tracking service has one GET endpoint at "/<*accountId*>?*data=<*data*>" which receives path parameter *accountId* and
-query string parameter *data*.
-If a user with id *accountId* exists in MariaDB cluster and has isActive value set to True then
-tracking service sends *accountId*, *data* and a timestamp to Kafka to topic *users-tracked*.
+Tracking service has one GET endpoint at "/<*accountId*>?*data=<*data*>" which receives path parameter *accountId* and query string parameter *data*.
+If a user with id *accountId* exists in MariaDB cluster and has isActive value set to True then tracking service sends *accountId*, *data* and a timestamp to Kafka to topic *users-tracked*.

 ## Build and run Cli client